Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 In order to send messages on a J1939 or ISO bus, you need a 1 byte address, which identifes you on the bus.
 Likewise, you need to know the address of who you're sending a mesage to (unless you are sending a broadcast).
 Broadcasts are always sent to the broadcast address, which is 255 (0xFF).
-There's also something called the NULL address, which is the address you use when you have no address (or are in the process of getting one - we'll talk about that later).
+There's also something called the NULL address (0xFE), which is the address you use when you have no address (or are in the process of getting one, though all this is handled automatically by the stack).

 Control Functions
 --------------------